 Civil discourse may also be used to address concerns which a community member has related to the College community.
 If a student has a concern related to the college, the appropriate first step is to address that concern with the appropriate college official.
-If the student is unsure who is the most appropriate college official, the Vice President for Student life should be contacted.
-S/he will hear any concerns and seek to understand the issue.
+If the student is unsure who is the most appropriate college official, the Dean of Students should be contacted.
+The Dean will hear any concerns and seek to understand the issue.
 The student may also follow the formal Student Complaint Policy as outlined in the Student Handbook.